bigbridge-nl/product-import/README.md

 It checks if the file is in the temporary location, and if so, uses this one.
 The source location of the image is only checked if the image is not cached.

-If you want to cache images just like a browser does (HTTP cache), choose:
+If you want to cache images just with HTTP cache (like a browser), choose:

     $config->existingImageStrategy = ImportConfig::EXISTING_IMAGE_STRATEGY_HTTP_CACHING;

+The caching strategy is very cautious.
+Every header that might signify that the cache to be stale is used.

 ## Tier prices